crsanjaysingh/to-do-app-laravel-9/README.md

 ### 5. Running the Application
 Start the development server using:
+php artisan migrate --seed or php artisan migrate:fresh --seed for if tables exists php artisan serve
-php artisan serve By default, the app will be accessible at `http://localhost:8000`.
+By default, the app will be accessible at `http://localhost:8000`.
 Please use 8000 port or update the vite url if you use another port in.env

 ## Features
 - Create, update, and delete tasks